milesstoetzner/stoetzms-can2x/README.md

 ## Targets

-We support the following targets.
+`can2x` supports the following targets.

 ### CAN Bus